JMB-Scripts/AR-Structural-Biology/README.md

 If you take nice AR picture please share !!

+If you found this project useful, used it, or needed to customize it, please let me know!
+Your feedback is essential to help me improve and continue this project.
+You can reach out to me directly at reach out to me via email.

 ## Features

 - **Cross-Platform Support**: Automatically detects the user's device (iOS or Android) and loads the appropriate 3D model format (USDZ for iOS, GLB for Android).